 You really need to plan your fuel stops as you pass from north to south Baja California (more details above under driving tips from Ensenada).
 Pemex (the popular gas station in Mexico) is otherwise ubiquitous in both the north and south of Baja.

 And it’s not just your car that will need refuelling.
 In and around the major towns and cities, there is no end of food options.
 However, on that long stretch from Ensenada to Guerrero Negro, there was just one taco stop and if you don’t like swarming flies with your carne asada, you should pack a picnic (clearly not the tacos above – they were divine).
-Calimax is a popular supermarkets chain with good fresh food and water.
+Calimax is a popular supermarket chain with good fresh food and water.
 OXXO (equivalent to 7-Eleven) will serve your packaged snacks and coffee needs.

 Don’t confuse Rosario, Rosarito(s) and Rosalia